ngobao2002/FinalProjectDV/README.md

 4. [ Contact. ](#con)
 # About the project:
 This project is a final project of mobile class at university.
-We try to use java to build a shopping online app on mobile: [Peaceful Store](http://peacefulstore.atwebpages.com/)
+We try to use java to build a shopping online app on mobile.

 <a name="tech"></a>
 ## Built with: